fabgeyer/goserpent/README.md

 }
 ```

+There is experimental support for exporting Go structures to Python.
+See `testfile.go` for an example.

 ## Limitations

 - `goserpent` only supports a small subset of native Go types for the function's argument and return types.
-- `goserpent` does not export Go structures to Python.
 - `goserpent` does not directly generate and compile a Python package.